ortus-docs/coldbox-docs/intro/your-first-coldbox-application.md

 > You can find all our templates here: [github.com/coldbox-templates](https://github.com/coldbox-templates)

-So let's create our first app:
+So let's create our first app using the _default_ template:

 ```bash
 coldbox create app MyApp
 ```

 This will scaffold the application and install ColdBox for you.
-Just start a server so we can see our application:
+Now let's start a server so we can see our application running:

 ```
 server start --rewritesEnable